ehawb/diss/README.md

 No code for this chapter.

 ## Chapter 4: The Trahtenbrot-Zykov Problem
 The code for this chapter is in the `TZ_tree_search` folder.

-### `theorem_B` module
-This module has two important functions:
-`theorem_B_test` and `theorem_BC`
-Both just take a potential link graph (NetworkX graph object) as input and return a result about whether the respective theorem rules it out as a link graph.
-Theorem B is Theorem 15 in my dissertation.
-Theorem BC is Theorem 16 in my dissertation.
-Proofs of both theorems are available there.
+There is a separate README there with instructions for how to use the code.

 ## Chapter 5 stuff